joshlong-attic/cloudfoundry-samples/batch/README.md

 Maven (or your tool of choice) and deploy with `vmc`, or use the SpringSource ToolSuite CloudFoundry server tooling.

-First create the services (the names are significant because they are hard-coded in the application).
+First create the services.
 Using the command line:

     $ vmc create-service mysql mysql